List of Farm to Market Roads in Texas (400–499): FM 429

 Farm to Market Road 429 (FM 429) is a 29.6 mi route connecting rural Kaufman County to Terrell then to the Lake Tawakoni area in Hunt County.
 The road begins at an intersection with SH 243 at a point between Kaufman and Canton.
-FM 429 heads north and northwest through a rural portion the northeast quadrant of the county mostly dotted with ranches.
+FM 429 heads north and northwest through the northeast quadrant of the county.
 FM 2727 has its northern terminus at an intersection with FM 429 in this area.
 The road has an interchange with I-20's exit 506 southwest of Elmo; this interchange also has a road connecting FM 429 with FM 2728 which shares a 1/2 mi concurrency with FM 429.
-North of the concurrency, FM 429 continues northwest through rural lands before it reaches the city limits of Terrell at an intersection with US 80.
+North of the concurrency, FM 429 continues northwest before it reaches the city limits of Terrell at an intersection with US 80.

 US 80 and FM 429 together head west for 1/2 mi before FM 429 breaks off and heads northeast through a rural portion of Kaufman County northeast of Terrell.
-Some portions of the road are lined with single family houses but most of it is surrounded by ranches.
 The road heads off of its northeastern bearing to travel towards Ables Springs where it intersects FM 2728 at its northern terminus.
 FM 429 heads due east for about 1+1/2 mi before curving to the north and enters Hunt County.
-The road soon curves to the northeast as it parallels the Lake Tawakoni shoreline for about 1 mi before ending at FM 721.
+The road soon curves to the northeast as it parallels the Lake Tawakoni shoreline for about 1 mi before ending at FM 751.